syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 The `SfAIAssistView` control includes a built-in event called `CardTapped` and a command named `CardTappedCommand`.
 These are triggered when a card is tapped.
 The tapped card item is accessible through the `CardTappedEventArgs`.
 The `CardTappedEventArgs` has the following members:

  * `Card` : Represents the selected card from the card collection.
- * `Action` : Holds the information about the selected action when a user taps a button on a card
+ * `Action` : Holds the information about the selected action when a user taps a button on a card.
  * `CardItem`: Refers to the current assist view card item.
  * `Handled`: Indicates whether the event is handled or not.